XShaeeee/xshaeeee.github.io/_pages/about.md

 ---
 <font face="Comic Sans MS">
 <p align = "justify">
 I am a postdoctoral research fellow with the Department of Earth and Atmospheric Sciences and the Department of Electrical and Computer Engineering at University of Houston.
-I obtained my PhD in Geophysics in 2021 from [Peking University](https://english.pku.edu.cn), and BS in Geophysics in 2016 from [University of Science and Technology in China](https://en.ustc.edu.cn/), China.
+I obtained my PhD in Geophysics in 2021 from <a href="[https://www.runoob.com/](https://english.pku.edu.cn)" target="_blank" rel="noopener noreferrer">Peking University</a>, and BS in Geophysics in 2016 from [University of Science and Technology in China](https://en.ustc.edu.cn/), China.
 </p>
 <p align = "justify">
 I am currently working with [Dr. Jiajia Sun](https://sites.google.com/view/jiajiasun) and [Dr. Jiefu Chen](http://www2.egr.uh.edu/~jchen82/) on quantifying the uncertainties of geophysical inverse problems, exploring natural hydrogen resources, and investigating the formation mechanisms of oceanic plateaus using marine magnetic data.